Kutzenhausen, Bas-Rhin

 Kutzenhausen is a commune in the Bas-Rhin department in Grand Est in north-eastern France.

-Kutzenhausen lies 15 km to the south of Wissembourg, but still within the Parc naturel régional des Vosges du Nord.

-This commune is located in the historic and cultural region of Alsace.
+Kutzenhausen lies 15 km to the south of Wissembourg, but still within the Northern Vosges Regional Nature Park (Parc naturel régional des Vosges du Nord).This commune is located in the historic and cultural region of Alsace.

 Geography

 Location

 The commune is 2.3 km from Soulz-sous-Forêts, 2.6 from Merkwiller-Pechelbronn, 5.8 from Lobsann and 6.5 from Surbourg.

 The locality is part of the Outre-Forêt nature reserve.

 Geology and relief

 Commune member of the Northern Vosges Regional Nature Park.